Princy9114/InventoryBillingSystem/README.md

 2. **Import Project**

-   * Open in your favorite Java IDE (e.g., Eclipse, IntelliJ).
+   * Open in your Eclipse Java IDE.
    * Configure as a Dynamic Web Project.

 3. **Set up the database**

-   * Import the SQL dump file `database/inventory.sql` into MySQL.
+   * Import the SQL dump file `db/inventorysystem.sql` into MySQL.
    * Update `dbconfig.properties` with your database credentials.

 4. **Run the server**